Anthonypaige/investnurenergy/src/content/post/assessing-your-homes-wind-power.md

 ---
 publishDate: 2023-10-15T00:00:00Z
-title: Is Your Home a Good Candidate for Residential Wind Power?
+title: Assessing your Home's Wind Power?
 excerpt: Delve into the world of residential wind power and determine if your home is a suitable candidate.
 This guide provides insights into the prerequisites and evaluations necessary for a successful wind power installation.
 image: https://github.com/Anthonypaige/investnurenergy/blob/main/public/images/cover-art/WND-2-cover-art.png?raw=true
 category: Home Clean Energy Credit